jsnyders/ClimbingComp/README.md

 ClimbingComp is a rock climbing competition scoring app.
 It allows multiple people using tablets or laptops to quickly enter scorecard data so final results can be posted fast.

-It is in an early stage of development but has been used successfully at a few climbing competitions in 2014, 2015.
+It is in an early stage of development but has been used successfully at a number of climbing competitions in 2014, 2015, and 2016.

 The traditional way of scoring a climbing competition relies on using spreadsheet software.
 This creates a data entry bottleneck where only one person at a time can enter data.
 Even when the data entry is divided between